dmprofe/en.javascript.info/1-js/02-first-steps/06-alert-prompt-confirm/article.md

 2. The exact look of the window also depends on the browser.
 We can't modify it.

 That is the price for simplicity.
 There are other ways to show nicer windows and richer interaction with the visitor, but if "bells and whistles" do not matter much, these methods work just fine.

+> [!t] t: Not a good practice
+>
+> - We will use alert/prompt/confirm in the course for interaction in our
+>   demos and prototypes, but they are not modern good practices for
+>   production code.
+> - They are blocking/annoying.
+For showing messages on quick learning code
+>   examples and tests, consider using `console.log()` instead of `alert()`
+>   (and besides it also works on `node` runtime).